paragonpardeep/Anthropic/AI_Fluency_Framework_and_Foundations.md

 - "Process Discernment" means assessing if AI’s reasoning and problem-solving are effective.
 - Diligence focuses on responsible AI use, transparency, and accountability.
 - "Transparency Diligence" means being open and honest about AI’s role in your work with those who need to know.

+## AI Fluency = 4D Framework

+✅ Delegation → What should AI do?
+✅ Description → Give clear instructions.
+✅ Discernment → Verify the output.
+✅ Diligence → Use AI responsibly.